In a noisy, distracting world, you often give your attention away. Sometimes it’s taken away. Either way, you’re paying.

 Other people in your life need and want it.
 And many businesses need and want it, too.
 The media industry is built on getting your attention and selling it to others who want to sell you their products and services.

 “OK, Google” or “Hey, Alexa”

-A vision drawn in the final chapter grabbed my attention by the throat …
+A vision drawn in the final chapter of Crushing It grabbed my attention by the throat …

 “I day-trade attention, and lately I am particularly interested by what people pay attention to during the transitions of their day, especially the three that occur in the home: what they do during the first fifteen minutes of their morning, the first fifteen minutes after they come home from work, and the last fifteen minutes before they go to sleep at night.”